 Many businesses and organizations like to validate SafeGraph Patterns foot-traffic data by analyzing it alongside their own first-party store data.
 They do this to gain a deeper understanding of their own store performance as well as to battle-test and bullet-proof the data before applying the same techniques in their own competitive intelligence efforts.
 It’s all about driving greater confidence in the data overall, a necessary first step in extracting meaningful and actionable insights that can drive real business results.

 Unfortunately, correlating this data can be a somewhat complicated process.
 So, to help you do this correctly every time and get the most out of SafeGraph Patterns foot-traffic data, we’ve created this easy set-by-step guide to eliminate any guesswork.
 Let’s jump right in.

 >> This information is also available in greater detail as an interactive Google Colab notebook.
 Click here to read the full post, see the results, and play with the code yourself. <<

-SafeGraph Patterns measures the foot-traffic patterns to 3.6 million commercial points-of-interest, via an anonymized mobile location data panel that spans 45 million mobile devices in the United States, to offer an amazingly detailed window into the day-to-day of American commerce.
+SafeGraph Patterns measures the foot-traffic patterns to 3.6 million commercial points-of-interest, via an anonymized mobile location data panel, to offer an amazingly detailed window into the day-to-day of American commerce.
 Additionally, it gives you a new way to validate and extract greater value from your own store data.